SekenderNaveed1/TOSCheck/README.md

 ## Final Note

 I didn’t name this something with “AI” on purpose.
-The word’s everywhere — on products that don’t need it.
+The word’s everywhere especially on products that don’t need it.
 TOSCheck isn’t hype or magic; it just reads what people don’t.
 Testing LLMs paid my bills in Junior year of college, but even then I knew they weren’t the answer to everything.
 This project’s small, local, and practical,  it exists because someone had to build it.

+TOSCheck won’t save you in court, but hopefully you’ll never need to find out if a company’s fine print could’ve sent you there.